Dinsmoor/hamChat/README.md

   - If someone is on TCP, you can relay their messaged through ardop or something.
 - Message translation
   - If someone is chatting in another language, automatically translate to and from their language.

+## Writing Plugins

+0. Be WARNED that the plugin interface may change in the future.
+If this does, the 'Core' plugin version will increment.
+1. Copy hamChatPlugin.py to your new plugin file name. (myPlugin.py)
+2. Rename the hamChatPlugin to whatever you like, and inherit from hamChatPlugin.
+3. Write your self.description.
+Be sure to declare any new handlers if you expect to send or receive messages over a transport.
+4. Read the entirity of the comments and examples in __init__, they tell you how best to interface with the main program.
+5. Read all the default methods and their descriptions to figure out when you want your code to run.
+Take note:
+   1. Except for on_transport_state_update() and on_get_data() - all other methods run on the same thread as the UI.
+   2. Don't write anything in these methods that is blocking/dependant on another plugin to perform a task.
+   3. It is better for you to start your own worker thread to manage all of the internal state requirements.
+   4. Code written in these methods should have robust error handling.
+If they fail, they will crash the main thread.
+I do not want to get bug reports on this repository for custom plugin issues.
+6. Keep It Simple, Stupid!
+   1. Plugins can communicate with one another.
+Each plugin should add ONE function/feature.
+There is no need to pack 10 features into one plugin.
+This makes them harder to interface with.
+7. If another plugin doesn't provide a hook that you need, feel free to fork it and submit a pull request.
+   1. When testing plugin revisions on-air, be sure to change the version number if the changes you make are incompatible with the source version.
+8. TEST THESE ON AIR WITH MULTPLE STATIONS BEFORE COMMITTING!
+Avoid WOMM (Works On My Machine) syndrome as much as possible.
+9. Provide feedback on how development went.
+For me, because I wrote the whole ting, it's easy to remember how to work around issues.
+If there is a problem where doing something is harder than it should be, and you've reviewed all the example plugins, please send an email or open an issue.